New research by HEET, Harvard, and PSE Healthy Energy finds chemical contamination in natural gas delivered to homes. Read the study here.

 Until we are able to accurately assess any risks this chemical contamination may present, there are some precautionary actions individuals can take:

-- Safety first: if you smell gas, exit the building without switching lights off or on, and from a safe distance immediately call your gas company to assess whether there is a leak in or nearby your home.
+- Safety first: if you smell gas, exit the building without switching lights off or on.
+From a safe distance immediately call your gas company to assess whether there is a leak in or nearby your home.

 - Fix leaks: Finding and fixing small leaks that may not be an explosion risk will reduce potential exposure in the home.
 A plumber or appliance installer can often provide this service.